Ambiguity

-Ambiguity is the type of meaning in which a phrase, statement or resolution is not explicitly defined, making several interpretations plausible.
+Ambiguity is the type of meaning in which a phrase, statement, or resolution is not explicitly defined, making for several interpretations; others describe it as a concept or statement that has no real reference.
 A common aspect of ambiguity is uncertainty.
 It is thus an attribute of any idea or statement whose intended meaning cannot be definitively resolved, according to a rule or process with a finite number of steps.
-(The ambi- part of the term reflects an idea of "two," as in "two meanings.")
+The prefix ambi- reflects the idea of "two", as in "two meanings".

 The concept of ambiguity is generally contrasted with vagueness.
-In ambiguity, specific and distinct interpretations are permitted (although some may not be immediately obvious), whereas with information that is vague, it is difficult to form any interpretation at the desired level of specificity.
+In ambiguity, specific and distinct interpretations are permitted (although some may not be immediately obvious), whereas with vague information it is difficult to form any interpretation at the desired level of specificity.

 Linguistic forms

 Lexical ambiguity is contrasted with semantic ambiguity.
 The former represents a choice between a finite number of known and meaningful context-dependent interpretations.
 The latter represents a choice between any number of possible interpretations, none of which may have a standard agreed-upon meaning.
 This form of ambiguity is closely related to vagueness.

 Ambiguity in human language is argued to reflect principles of efficient communication.
 Languages that communicate efficiently will avoid sending information that is redundant with information provided in the context.
-This can be shown mathematically to result in a system which is ambiguous when context is neglected.
+This can be shown mathematically to result in a system that is ambiguous when context is neglected.
 In this way, ambiguity is viewed as a generally useful feature of a linguistic system.

 Linguistic ambiguity can be a problem in law, because the interpretation of written documents and oral agreements is often of paramount importance.